 The Bollinger bands are a great indicator to use in any market.
 When you combine these with the RSI indicator, it should give you great entry points.
 Here is another strategy called trading volume in forex.

-Something else you can consider is when the price touches the middle band you can make a second entry to press your winners.
+Something else you can consider is when the price touches the middle band.
+You can make a second entry to press your winners.
 This can potentially give you double the profit.
-With this strategy, we only use the one trade that we initially make, but if your rules allow you to make multiple trades at a time with the same currency pair, then adding a second position at the middle line may be something you would want to consider.H
+With this strategy, we only use the one trade that we initially make.
+But if your rules allow you to make multiple trades at a time with the same currency pair, then you may consider adding a second position at the middle line.

 Tap here to read another great trading strategy!
 This one requires no indicators, just pure price action!